purtuga/SPWidgets/documentation/SPWidgets.SPControlBoard.md

     -   The item (DOM element) that triggered the event and

     -   A data object with information/methods for the current item/widget binding.
 The object will include two attributes that will impact the updates that will be done:

+            {
+                updates:        {Array},
+                updatePromise:  {Object}
+            }

         *data.updates* <br/>
         An array of updates that will be made.
 The array will have, to start, the update to the state that was triggered by the move in the board.
 Additional updates can be added.
 Format will be identical to what SPServices uses:

             ["field", "value"]

-        Example:
+        Example: Make an additional update

             data.updates.push(["Title", "New title here"]);

         *data.updatePromise*<br/>
         A jQuery.Promise that represents the update that will be made.
 This can be used to bind on additional functionality.
+The queued functions will be given:

+        -   {Object} The updated List Item object
-The queued functions will be given the List Item object as well as the xml resposne returned from the update.
+        -   {Object} The pre-update List Item object
+        -   {XMLDocument} The xml response returned from the update (xData).

         The context of object will be the HTML element from where the update was triggered.

-        The function should return a boolean indicating whether the update should be canceled.
-True will cancel the update.

-        Example:

-            onPreUpdate: function(ev, item, data){
-                //this = jQuery element container selction
-                //
-                data.updates.push(["Title", "Update was made!"]);
-                data.updatePromise
-                    .done(function(){
-                        alert("udpate done!");
-                    });
-            }

 -   **onBoardCreate**     :   *Function.
 Optional.
 Default=null* <br>
     Function triggered after board is initially created.
 See spwidget:boardcreate event for parameters that will be given to function.